See position description below.

 - An ability to manage challenging and fast-paced situations

 - Superior computer proficiency including the ability to use Microsoft Office and Salesforce

 Candidates must possess a four-year undergraduate degree.
 Graduate certificates or degrees are not required, but will be viewed favorably.
 Also, candidates must demonstrate knowledge of ACTA’s mission and a passion for that mission.
 Previous work experience is preferred.
 But, full and complete consideration will be given to all exceptional applicants.

 ACTA offers a comprehensive benefits package and competitive salary structure.
 The benefits package includes comprehensive health insurance, life insurance, retirement plan, Metro reimbursement, and a generous paid-time-off plan.
 Starting salary is negotiable and depends upon experience and education level.
 ACTA conducts periodic evaluations where employees may receive raises or bonuses for outstanding and excellent work.

 Applicants should provide a resume, cover letter, a writing sample, and at least two professional references.
 All applications are confidential.
-Please address applications to Jacquie Merrill, Director of Development.
-Applications can be emailed to firstname.lastname@example.org (preferred) or mailed to Jacquie Merrill, Director of Development, ACTA, 1726 M Street NW, Suite 802, Washington, DC 20036.
+Please address applications to Michael Poliakoff, Vice President of Policy.
+Applications can be emailed to firstname.lastname@example.org (preferred) or mailed to Michael Poliakoff, Vice President of Policy, ACTA, 1730 M Street NW, Suite 600, Washington, DC 20036.